 Freedom of Speech.
 This Policy & Procedures will be implemented in a manner that does not infringe upon anyone’s First Amendment Rights.

 Institutional Task Force.
 The Campus Assault Response and Education (C.A.R.E.)
-Team is a standing committee responsible for coordinating Recipient’s sexual misconduct education and prevention programs.
-Members include representatives from the University Counseling Center, University Housing, Student Engagement, Student Health Services, Advocacy & Accountability, The University Police Department, Athletics, Student Government, Human Resources, the Title IX Officer, the Title IX Deputy Officer, and other individuals deemed important by the University President.
+Team is a standing committee responsible for coordinating Recipient’s sexual misconduct or power-based violence education and prevention programs.
+Members include representatives from the University Counseling Center, University Housing, Student Engagement, Student Health Services, Advocacy & Accountability, The University Police Department, Athletics, Student Government, Human Resources, the Title IX Coordinator, the Title IX Deputy Coordinator, and other individuals deemed important by the University President.